Virtual StudioReviewsRefer a FriendThe Castlery ClubContact Us

 3. Wicker

-Wicker is another outdoor material that is commonly used for furniture making.
-But, do take note that natural wicker - often made from bamboo or rattan - is not inherently weather-resistant and requires a lot of maintenance.
+Wicker is another outdoor material that’s commonly used for furniture making.
+But take note that natural wicker – often made from bamboo or rattan – isn’t inherently weather-resistant and will require a lot of maintenance.

-On the other hand, resin wicker (or all-weather wicker) is a synthetic material that is designed to mimic the look and feel of natural wicker, but with added durability and weather resistance.
-Synthetic wicker is highly resistant to moisture, UV rays, and temperature fluctuations.
-It also does not fade, crack, or become brittle easily.
+If that’s not what you’re looking for, you may want to consider resin wicker.
+Resin wicker (or all-weather wicker) is a synthetic material that’s designed to mimic the look and feel of natural wicker, but with added durability and weather resistance.

 @ellisandhale creates an inviting patio lounge with the Malta Outdoor Lounge Set.